Skip to content

 • Put something small and soft under their head

-• If their seizure lasts more than 5 minutes call 911
+• If their seizure lasts more than 5 minutes, call 911

 A partial-onset or focal seizure is the most common type of seizure in many people living with epilepsy.
 About 60% of people living with epilepsy experience this type of seizure.
 Partial-onset seizures begin in 1 part of the brain.
 They generally last from a few seconds to a few minutes.

-During a simple-partial, or focal-aware seizure, a person is alert and aware of what is going on around them.
+During a simple-partial or focal-aware seizure, a person is alert and aware of what is going on around them.

-During a complex-partial, or focal, impaired-awareness seizure, a person may appear confused, dazed, and unaware of their surroundings.
+During a complex-partial or focal impaired-awareness seizure, a person may appear confused, dazed, and unaware of their surroundings.

 Sometimes the first symptom of a seizure is an aura, a sensation that feels different.
 It serves as a warning that a seizure is about to occur and may remind you to find a safe place until the seizure passes.
 Symptoms can vary depending on which lobe, or area, of the brain is affected and the functions that area controls: the frontal lobe, the temporal lobe, the parietal lobe, and the occipital lobe.